duriantaco/neutrix/docs/tutorials/shopping-cart.md

 Any component can access store data without prop drilling.
 The cart total is accessible in Header, CartDrawer, and ShopContent without passing props

-This e-commerce app effectively shows how Spyn makes state management simpler compared to solutions like Redux, which would require more boilerplate code for the same functionality.
+This e-commerce app effectively shows how neutrix makes state management simpler compared to solutions like Redux, which would require more boilerplate code for the same functionality.